 Artificial Intelligence (AI) has grown significantly over the past couple of decades.
 In today’s world, everyday machine processes are run via mechanisms designed and developed using artificial intelligence.
-From chat bots to smartphones, virtual assistants, self-driving cars and beyond, AI has positioned itself as the future of technology – and by extension, society.
+From chatbots to smartphones, virtual assistants, self-driving cars, and beyond, AI has positioned itself as the future of technology – and by extension, society.

 The AI market is expected to surpass $190Bn by 2025.
-This isn’t just good news for businesses and consumers, but also for those interested in AI-related careers.
+This isn’t just good news for businesses and consumers, but also those interested in AI-related careers.
 For example, between 2015 and 2018, job listings for Machine Learning Engineers grew 344%, suggesting a very lucrative AI-related job market.

 However, while AI has quickly integrated itself into society today, many remain at a loss as to what exactly the technology means – the implications of it all.
 This equally applies to those who may be interested in a career in the industry, as well as those who would be interested if only they knew exactly what it was all about.

-Why consider a career in Artificial Intelligence?
+Why Consider a Career in Artificial Intelligence?

 However, AI also does the opposite for those seeking employment.
 Currently, the job market is flooded with AI-related career options, but there’s a significant shortage of skilled professionals within the field.
 There have been predictions indicating that AI will create close to 2.3 million jobs by 2020.